 More competitive than the intern and volunteer programmes, the JPO position is sponsored by local governments and is available if your government offers this opportunity.
 Positions within these programmes are more competitive in nature than the other two choices previously mentioned, and the participants are assigned to one of the country offices that play a role in assisting developing countries.

 Junior Professional Officer positions are each funded by the officers’ national governments, and those who successfully apply and are accepted will be given a fixed-term contract that will often be renewed for an additional year-long contract at the end if the performance of the officer is deemed satisfactory.
 There are certain governments that even offer assignments for as long as four years, and the pay that you will receive will align with those who are in entry-level positions within the United Nations.

 JPOs are normally offered one-year contracts that can be renewed for those who are younger than 32 years of age and have a master’s degree or an equivalent degree in a discipline that is related to development.
 A minimum of two years’ experience working as a paid professional in a relative field is also required, especially if that experience comes from working in a developing country.
-Written and spoken proficiency in one of the three official working languages of the UN, including French, Spanish or English, is often required.
+Written and spoken proficiency in one of the official working languages of the UN, including Arabic, Chinese, English, French, Russian and Spanish is often required.
 Soft skills like strategic, critical thinking and a commitment to the work of development and human rights are a plus.

 Through the YPP, young professionals can begin a career serving as a civil servant on an international level.
 The position requires an entrance exam and follows up with professional development programmes once successful applicants have begun their work at the United Nations.
 The programme also has the highest level of skills required to join the field.